janosh/blog/src/routes/posts/conda-auto-env/+page.md

   - Python
 ---

-If you're like me, you're tired of manually having to activate your `conda` environment every time you switch between Python projects.
+If you grow tired of having to manually activate your `conda` environment every time you switch between Python projects.
 Since you're reading this, you may even have started googling for a solution that automates this process.
 The following `zsh` script aimed satisfies this objective and has served me well for the last few months now.
 It's a spin-off of Christine Doig's [`conda-auto-env`](https://github.com/chdoig/conda-auto-env).

 ```sh:title=conda_auto_env.sh
 #!/bin/zsh